Google Translate Disclaimer

 The success of the strategy also hinges on additional public support as well as strong partnerships with the academic community, government organizations, and private industry that is committed to these same goals including but not limited to:

 In collaboration with Ag-West Bio, the Ministry of Agriculture and the Ministry of Trade and Export Development hold an annual conference focused on engaging existing and prospective value-added organizations.
-Visit the Saskatchewan Agri-Value Forum website for more information and dates
+The 2020 Saskatchewan Agri-Value Forum was cancelled due to COVID-19.